astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 4: Configure your custom XCom backend

-Configuring a custom XCom backend with Object Storage can be done by setting environment variables in your Astro project.
+Configuring a custom XCom backend with object storage can be done by setting environment variables in your Astro project.

 :::info